microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/cluster_api/capi_azure/arm_template/mssql_mi/_index.md

 ![PowerShell logon script run](./16.png)

-* Since this scenario is deploying the Azure Arc Data Controller and SQL Managed Instance, you will also notice addtional newly deployed Azure resources in the resources group (at this point you should have **54 verious Azure resources" deployed).
+* Since this scenario is deploying the Azure Arc Data Controller and SQL Managed Instance, you will also notice addtional newly deployed Azure resources in the resources group (at this point you should have **54 verious Azure resources deployed**.
 The important ones to notice are:

   * Azure Arc enabled Kubernetes cluster - Azure Arc enabled data services deployed in directly connected are using this type of resource in order to deploy the data services [cluster extension](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/conceptual-extensions) as well as for using Azure Arc [Custom locations](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/conceptual-custom-locations).